Azure/batch-shipyard/docs/66-batch-shipyard-resource-monitoring.md

 ```

 After the monitor is added, you can point your web browser at the
 monitoring resource FQDN emitted above.
+Note that there will be a delay
+between `monitor add` and the resource showing up in Grafana.

-You can remove individual
-resources to monitor with the command `shipyard monitor remove`.
+You can remove individual resources to monitor with the command
-Once you have no need for your monitoring resource, you can either suspend
+`monitor remove`.
+Once you have no need for your monitoring resource, you
-it or remove it altogether.
+can either suspend it or destroy it entirely.

 ```shell
 # remove the prior Batch pool monitor